jxnl/blog/docs/writing/posts/lgtmk.md

         It's my belief that MRR and how it pushes certain rankings to the top is likely responsible for various kinds of echo chambers that might result in recommendation systems.
 For example, if you're watching a conspiracy theory video, the next thing you'll probably watch is going to be a conspiracy theory video.

-        There's no way, for example, that TikTok can show such diverse results by using something like MRR.

 ## How to improve

-Now the only thing you have to do is follow these steps:
+Once you have a system in place and some metrics you want to improve, again, the steps are very simple.

 1. Choose a metric that aligns with your goals.
 2. Formulate a hypothesis and adjust the system.
 3. Evaluate the impact on your chosen metric.
-4. Iterate based on findings.

-Here are some caveats that you need to make sure of.
+4. Look at poorly performing examples, and iterate.
+5. Go back to step 2.

 !!! warning "Beware of [Simpson's Paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox)"

-    > "A paradox in which a trend that appears in different groups of data disappears when these groups are combined, and the reverse trend appears for the aggregate data."
+    > A paradox in which a trend that appears in different groups of data disappears when these groups are combined, and the reverse trend appears for the aggregate data.

-    This is just to say that if you can split your metric across different categories, it's really helpful to understand under what conditions we perform better and worse.
-This is very relevant and informed by my post on [Rag is more than embeddings](./rag.md).
+    It's very likely that you might improve the system for one type of query and make it worse for another.
+    To avoid doing this on some level, we can do the following:

     1. Cluster the data (e.g., by query type, data source, etc.).
     2. Determine if the metric is consistent across different clusters.
     3. If it is, consider building a router to conditionally select one implementation over another.

-This is effectively for science.
-Going back between looking at data and defining metrics.
-It's a cycle that you should be doing to improve your system.

-## Slow Metrics
+## Metrics lead to Business Outcomes

 All of these metrics must ultimately be in service of something else.
-By improving things like precision, recall, and relevancy, what we're really hoping to do is generate better results for the user.
+By improving things like precision, recall, and relevancy, what we're really hoping to do is generate better results for the business.
 The question then you have to ask yourself is, "What does that actually improve?".
 Here are a couple of things that you might want to consider.

 1. **User Satisfaction**: Are users happy with the answers they're getting?
 Could be defined by Thumb Up/Down or NPS.
 2. **Engagement**: Are users coming back to the platform?
 Are they spending more time on the platform?